Mummers' play: Overview

 In Ynysmeudwy near Swansea groups of four boys dressed as Crwmpyn (hunchback) John, Indian Dark, Robin Hood and Doctor Brown took the play from house to house on Bonfire Night and were rewarded with money.

 Despite the frequent presence of Saint George, the Dragon rarely appears although it is often mentioned.
 A dragon seems to have appeared in the Revesby Ploughboys' Play in 1779, along with a "wild worm" (possibly mechanical), but it had no words.
 In the few instances where the dragon appears and speaks its words can be traced back to a Cornish script published by William Sandys in 1833.

-Mumming groups often wear face-obscuring hats or other kinds of headgear and masks, some mummers' faces are blackened or painted.
-In 1418 a law was passed forbidding "mumming, plays, interludes or any other disguisings with any feigned beards, painted visors, deformed or coloured visages in any wise, upon pain of imprisonment".
-Many mummers and guisers, however, have no facial disguise at all.
+In 1418 a law was passed in London forbidding in the city "mumming, plays, interludes or any other disguisings with any feigned beards, painted visors, deformed or coloured visages in any wise, upon pain of imprisonment".

 Mumming was a way of raising money and the play was taken round the big houses.
 Most Southern English versions end with the entrance of "Little Johnny Jack his wife and family on his back".
 Johnny, traditionally played by the youngest mummer in the group, first asks for food and then more urgently for money.
 Johnny Jack's wife and family were either dolls in a model house or sometimes a picture.